wang-ye/wang-ye.github.io/_posts/2019-01-02-resolution.md

 ## 2019 Resolutions
 ### Personal development
 * Join the flock - I want to participate more.
 Not just watching outside.
 Github contribution is a good starting point :)
-* Expand your personal network (how?)
+* Expand your personal network - do not be a stranger.

 ### Habit Development
-1. Instead of having daily reflections, I plan to do a weekly reflection.
+* Instead of having daily reflections, I plan to do a weekly reflection.
-2. Develop a healthy exercise habit.
+* Develop a healthy exercise habit.
 Currently already playing badminton regularly.
 Plan to have at least 15 hiking events during 2019.
-3. Book reading: Read at least 10 books in 2019 (any kind though).
+* Book reading: Read at least 10 books in 2019 (any kind though).
 Write at least three reading summaries.
-4. Movie watching: Be an active participant.
+Similarly for movies, be an active participant in the community.
 Write at least two movie reviews in 2019.

 ### Career
 * The art of goal setting